 October 6th, 2004 - Map added.

 North of Koenigstuhl there is a beautiful Rosanintal (valley).
-In winter, from dr. Josef Mehrl's hut into the valley usually goes a cross-country ski track, which climbs from around 1700m to the plateau below Koenigstuhl's north face, more than 2000m.
+In winter, from dr. Josef Mehrl's hut into the valley usually goes a cross-country ski track, which climbs from around 1700 m to the plateau below Koenigstuhl's north face, on more than 2000 m.

 You go off the highway Villach - Salzburg either in Gmuend (on south) or in Rennweg (on north) and then drive by the old road through the valley of Lieser to Kremsbruecke.
 Here you turn eastwards into the valley of Kremsbach to the tourist resort of Innerkrems (1480 m).
-You proceed through the village towards east and reach the plateau by Dr. Josef Mehrl Huette (1730 m), where you park freely.
-This point can also be reached from north, from the valley of river Mur if you turn south near St. Michael.
+An option to start the tour on Koenigstuhl is already in the town.
+But you can also proceed through the village further towards the east and reach the plateau at Dr. Josef Mehrl Huette (1730 m), where you park freely.
+This point can also be reached by car from the north, from the valley of river Mur if you turn south near St. Michael.

 The other possibility to climb Koenigstuhl is from the Nockalmstrasse (the panoramic mountain road, toll!), where you can start hiking on the altitude of around 2000 m.

 A hand-made map of Koenigstuhl and its routes

 2. From the Nockalmstrasse (2000 m) you go towards the north on Eisentalhoehe (2180 m) from where you proceed towards the nort-east to Friesenhalshoehe (2246 m) and on the top.
 A good hour, if you pass the Eisentalhoehe by its eastern slopes.

 For longer hikings (or skiing), consider the following options:

 a.
 From Innerkrems.
 We can do a round tour, visiting 7 summits, higher than 200 m.

 b.
 South approach (from Rosental)